square/leakcanary/docs/fundamentals-fixing-a-memory-leak.md

 ╰→ com.example.leakcanary.MainActivity instance
 ```

-The `TexView` instance references the destroyed `MainActivity` instance via it's `mContext` field.
-Views should not survive the lifecycle of their context, so LeakCanary knows that this `TexView` instance is leaking (`Leaking: YES (View.mContext references a destroyed activity)`), and therefore that the leak is not caused by `TextView.mContext` (removal of corresponding `~~~`).
+The `TextView` instance references the destroyed `MainActivity` instance via it's `mContext` field.
+Views should not survive the lifecycle of their context, so LeakCanary knows that this `TextView` instance is leaking (`Leaking: YES (View.mContext references a destroyed activity)`), and therefore that the leak is not caused by `TextView.mContext` (removal of corresponding `~~~`).
 Here's the updated leak trace:

 ```
 ┬───